AgarwalConsulting/rvstore/README.md

 * Container port: 27017
 * Container name: rvstore-orders-mongodb

+#### API Gateway Service

+This is a Java Spring Boot application that runs on Java 8.
+It is a runnable jar file, which contains its own application server.

+* Container port: 9000
+* Container name: rvstore-api-gateway
+* Application code located in web/gateway-service/target/gateway-service.jar
+* Command to start the process: java -jar gateway-service.jar
+* Environment variable needed: SPRING_PROFILES_ACTIVE = compose

 #### UI

 This is a static web site made up of images, HTML files, CSS, and Javascript.
 Pick a web server and serve up the static files located in the Github repo.
 I suggest Nginx.